cert-manager/print-your-cert/README.md

 sudo sysctl -w net.ipv4.ip_forward=1
 ```

-Install Docker, vim and jq on the Pi:
+You will also need to install Docker, vim and jq on the Raspberry Pi:

 ```shell=sh
 sudo apt install -y vim jq